alyssa-norrenberns/motherboard-tutorial/motherboard.md

 # Motherboards for Beginners

 This page will include the following topics:
-1. What is a motherboard??
+1. What is a motherboard?
 2. How do other hardware components connect to the motherboard?

 ## What is a motherboard?